Soulmatters/soulmatters-Design/content/pages/_terms.md

 USERS 'RIGHTS

-\- will be notified of any changes to the privacy policy and we will also respond to their requests for referral to the site.

-\- they can unsubscribe using the link at the bottom of each email and can ask for their account to be removed from the site at any time.
+\- they can ask to delete their data

 \- can change browser settings for how Google advertises.